List Of Sports Events Affected By The Coronavirus Pandemic

 BASEBALL

 MLB: Preseason from March 12 canceled.
 Regular season due to start on March 26 postponed to July 23, no spectators.
+From Oct.
+12, spectators allowed.
 St Louis vs. Chicago Cubs in London from June 13-14 canceled.
 All-Star Game in Los Angeles on July 14 canceled.

 Nippon Professional Baseball in Japan: Preseason from Feb.
 26-March 15, no spectators.
 Regular season due to start on March 20 postponed.
 All-Star Games on July 19-20 canceled.
 From June 19 started, no spectators.
 From July 10, spectators allowed.